Plain concrete, commonly known as mass concrete, is a mixture of binding material, fine aggregate, coarse aggregate, and water.

 # Age of Concrete

-The knowledge about factors that affect concrete strength is helpful in many ways particularly during designing the structure, choosing material for concrete, observing precautions for different weather conditions, choosing different methods for concreting, aiming for better life of building structures, for low maintenance of building after construction, longer durability and better serviceability, etc.
+The knowledge about factors that affect concrete strength is helpful in many ways, particularly during designing the structure, choosing material for concrete, observing precautions for different weather conditions, choosing different methods for concreting, aiming for a better life of building structures, for low maintenance of buildings after construction, longer durability and better serviceability, etc.

-2. Dimensional Change: Concrete shrinks with age.
-The total shrinkage depends upon the constituents of concrete, the size of the member, and the environmental conditions.
+Concrete shrinks with age.
+The total shrinkage depends on the concrete constituents, the member size, and the environmental conditions.
 Total shrinkage is approximately 0.0003 of the original dimension.

 Tests on Concrete